Minary/Libs/README.md

 # Libs
-Libraries for Minary GUI, plugins and tools
+This repository contains the libraries for Minary GUI, plugins and tools.